giantswarm/kyverno-policy-operator/README.md

 ### Sample Giant Swarm PolicyException:

 In some cases, it may be necessary to exempt specific resources from the enforcement of Kyverno policies, such as `disallow-privilege-escalation` and `require-run-as-nonroot`.
-To achieve this, you can create a GiantSwarm PolicyException.
+To achieve this, you can create a Giant Swarm PolicyException.
 Below is an example of how to exclude the `my-custom-operator` Deployment in the `default` namespace from these policies:

 ```yaml
 apiVersion: policy.giantswarm.io/v1alpha1